 Laboratory data collected during the study will be analyzed and summarized using both quantitative and qualitative methods.
-Summaries of laboratory data will be provided for the Safety Analysis Set and will include data collected up to the last dose of study drug plus 30 days.
+Summaries of laboratory data will be provided for the Safety Analysis Set and will include data collected up to the last dose of study drug plus 30 days for the RDV (5-day or 10-day) groups.
+For the SOC group all laboratory data will be included.
 The analysis will be based on values reported in conventional units.
 When values are below the LOQ, they will be listed as such, and the closest imputed value will be used for the purpose of calculating summary statistics as specified in Section 3.2.2.